Eunggseo/cse15l-lab-reports/lab-report-4-week-8.md

 * ### Do you think there is a small (<10 lines) code change that will make your program work for **snippet 1** and all related cases that use inline code with backticks?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.
+  My Code:

+  Yes.
+I can get the right outputs exclude "`google.com" by checking whther there has any backticks within the parenthesis to determine the link is invalid or not.

+  Reviewed Code:

+  Yes.
+The other group can get the right outputs exclude "`google.com" by checking whther there has any backticks within the parenthesis to determine the link is invalid or not.

 * ### Do you think there is a small (<10 lines) code change that will make your program work for **snippet 2** and all related cases that nest parentheses, brackets, and escaped brackets?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.
+   My Code:

+  Yes.
+I can get the right outputs exclude "`google.com" by checking whther there has any backticks within the parenthesis to determine the link is invalid or not.

+  Reviewed Code:

+  Yes.
+The other group can consider the brackets if the next bracket has an opposite facing direction.
+If-else statement is also a helpful way to solve it.

 * ### Do you think there is a small (<10 lines) code change that will make your program work for **snippet 3** and all related cases that have newlines in brackets and parentheses?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.